 At first, I must admit, I was a little apprehensive about Jersey.
 It is famous for a few things; being somewhat of a tax haven, a discreet financial regime and of course the Jersey Cow, popular for the high butterfat content of their milk!

-Jersey Island, I was soon to discover, had a lot more going for it than I could ever have expected.
+Jersey Island, I was soon to discover, had a lot more going for it than I could ever have expected and there really are so many fun things to do on Jersey.
 From the moment myself and my friend Amanda stepped on the plane at Dublin airport, we knew this trip was going to be different.
 First off, it was my first time on a propeller plane which was an experience in itself.

 Everyone on the flight seemed so calm and peaceful.
 There were no loud stag parties, no stressed out business men.
 Just families, couples, and small groups of friends en route to a little pocket of paradise.
 A tranquil retreat, lying just one hour and twenty minutes from Dublin and yet what felt like 1,0000’s of miles apart.